diogomdo/Lay-z_no/README.md

 Notes:
 It's not fully automated.
 There git unexpected error that require 'key press'.
+To execute the batch file must be on top project diretory.

 The script is prepared for the follow project structure
 ```